opDavi1/Obby-Engine/README.md

 # Obby Engine
 A free and open source clone of Roblox built in the Godot engine.
 Licensed under the GNU GPL-3.0-or-later license.
-See the included LICENSE file for more information
+See the included LICENSE file for more information.
+The player assets are taken from Roblox Studio, I'm not sure about the legalities of this.

 ---